 Speaking at the event, Queen Letizia, “It would be a nice challenge for all those people to feel EVERY DAY that the society they belong to never forgets about them.
 Not one of the days of the year”.

-Queen Letizia greeting the attendees.
+Queen Letizia greeted the attendees.

 Today Queen Letizia chose a tailored look for the engagement.